filecoin-project/FIPs/FIPS/fip-00xx.md

 ## Design Rationale

-The existing `ProveReplicaUpdates` method will not become redundant, since aggregation of smaller batches may not be efficient in terms of gas cost (proofs too big or too expensive to verify).
+The existing `ProveReplicaUpdates` method (method 27) will not become redundant, since aggregation of smaller batches may not be efficient in terms of gas cost (proofs may be too big or too expensive to verify).
 The method is left intact to support smooth operation through the upgrade period.

-However, it should be noted that if this FIP ends up coordinating with (FIP-0076)[https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0076.md], a single replacement method (`ProveReplicaUpdates2`)[https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0076.md#provereplicaupdates2] should instead be used and that would in fact render `ProveReplicaUpdates` as redundant.

 ### Failure handling